My Top 10 Classroom Hacks

 I’ve always struggled to keep track of missed homework.
 I needed one place to store all my information (parent contact slips, a log, etc).
 Having a homework binder is a saving grace… I grabbed this cute cover from Education Lahne.

 Aka “Higher Order Thinking” bucket.
-Research has shown that asking students higher order questions promotes a deeper level of learning and requires students to USE the material they’ve learned.
+Research has shown that asking students higher-order thinking questions promotes a deeper level of learning and requires students to USE the material they’ve learned.
 Often times, we THINK we’re asking questions correctly (we have good intentions), but we might not be challenging our students enough.

 This is what makes the HOT bucket so perfect.
-It provides you with 8 sample questions for each level (of Bloom’s Taxonomy).
+It provides you with 8 sample questions for each level (using Bloom’s Taxonomy).
 The trick is…to make it a big deal.
 Each time you pull from the HOT bucket, make it a celebration!
+These are also great for classroom observations.

-Currently in my classroom, we are 1:1 with Chrome books.
-However, even if you only have a few computers, these shortcuts are a skill that will be used for the rest of your life and your students’ lives.
+Currently in my classroom, we are one to one with Chromebooks.
+However, even if you only have a few computers, these technology shortcuts are a skill they will use forever!
+Some years, I put a small copy of all the computer shortcuts on their desk.
+In other years, I put up posters to serve as an anchor chart.
 You can grab this resource as a freebie here.

 Out of my top 10 classroom hacks, this one is my favorite.
 Printing on sticky notes is an incredibly easy way to make lessons more interactive while saving paper.
 If you want to print on sticky notes, but you’re not sure how – click here.

-Mystery Doug is a fun website where students can ask “Doug” questions, such as “Is Pluto a Planet?” or “What is the biggest spider in the world?”
+Mystery Doug is a fun website for students!
+Kids can ask “Doug” questions, such as “Is Pluto a Planet?” or “What is the biggest spider in the world?”

-Afterwards, Doug records a grade appropriate video explaining the answer to the question.
-I love using this in the morning to get my students engaged and calm.
+Afterward, Doug records a grade-appropriate video explaining the answer to the question.
+I love using this in the morning to get my students engaged while setting in during breakfast.

 I grabbed my filing system in Target’s Dollar Spot, but you can also grab them at Lakeshore and Amazon.